redhat-cop/ocp-disconnected-docs/README.md

 ```

-#### For Development/Demo deployments:
+#### For Development deployments:

 The Sparta DevKit VPC simulates air-gapped environments.
+It will create the required infrastructure to begin an install.
+This will include:
+* VPCs
+    *   Private subnets (3 instances across availability zones)
+    *   Public subnets (3 instances across availability zones)
+* Security Groups
+    *   Master security group
+    *   Worker security group
+    *   Registry security group
+* IAM Roles
+    *   Master IAM policy
+    *   Worker IAM policy
+* Bastion Node
+* Registry Node
+* Route 53 Configurations

+For custom deployments, parts or all of this automation may be skipped as long as infrastructure meeting the requirements of the install are provided.
+Please see Appendix for more information.

 Perform these steps to setup the required infrastructure for a simulated air-gapped OCP installation.

 From ICLT (Specified in Development Checklist):